 The standard clean catch technique is time consuming.
 Normally the perineum is thoroughly cleaned with sterile saline and the infant rested on a parents lap.
 If they are just given the usual yellow topped urine specimen jar the child will invariably wee as soon as mum or dad look the other way so some advocate a sterile bowl to catch the sample in.
 Other methods have been tried such as urine bags or nappy pads but these do not yield the same quality results.
 Sterility of the peri-genital skin can be hard to achieve and maintain and so the clean catch rate if contamination is high (up to 26% or 1 in 4 cases).

-Urine collection pads are an alternative for the less vigilant parent but they do run the risk of contamination with faecal or perineal flora thus nullifying the test.
-Reducing the pad’s contact time to 30 minutes coupled with an audible enuresis alarm might reduce the degree of contamination.
+Urine collection pads are an alternative for the less vigilant parent but run the risk of contamination with faecal or perineal flora, thus nullifying the test.
+Reducing the pad’s contact time to 30 minutes coupled with an audible enuresis alarm might lessen the degree of contamination.